 Yup.
 What she said.
 We slather, schmear, and otherwise anoint all manner of things with all sorts of flavored buttahs, er, that is, compound butters.
-A whole chicken before roasting.
+A whole roast chicken before sliding it in the oven.
 Chicken parts after searing.
 Some virtuous (but not for long) minestrone.
 Matzoh—whether store-bought or homemade.
 And while a melange of herbs or a cacophony of chiles smashed into a lump of butter works swell, why think just in savory terms?
 Mash some preserves into butter as a stunning pink topper for toast, pancakes, waffles, and the like—perfect for little princesses.
 Ditto honey and a touch of cinnamon or teensily chopped candied ginger.
 Shall we go on?

-- 2-by-1-inch piece horseradish root, peeled and cut into small chunks
+- One (2-by-1-inch) piece horseradish root, peeled and cut into small chunks

 - Freshly grated zest from 1 lemon, preferably organic

 - 1 teaspoon kosher or fine sea salt

 - 2 sticks (8 oz) unsalted butter, at room temperature